Speakers March 7 2018

 The Circular Economy Action Plan continues to shape the EU Commission’s agenda

-The third package of the EU measures to transform our economy into a circular model has been delivered.
-It contains the landmark strategy for plastics, a monitoring framework, a new rules for the reuse of water, a report on Critical Raw Materials and the analysis of options to improve the interface between the Waste, Products and Chemicals legislation.
+The third package of EU measures to transform our economy into a circular model has been delivered.
+It contains the landmark strategy for plastics, a monitoring framework, new rules for the reuse of water, a report on Critical Raw Materials and the analysis of options to improve the interface between Waste, Products and Chemicals legislation.
 These actions are just another step on our policy path set up in the Action Plan adopted in 2015.
 This year, we will focus on product policy and stepping up efforts at the international level.
-We actively engage with stakeholders in this process through the Stakeholder Platform, Financing Platform and numerous for a for product policy, resource efficiency and raw materials.
+We actively engage with stakeholders in this process through the Stakeholder Platform, Financing Platform and numerous representatives for product policy, resource efficiency and raw materials.
 These provide an important input to shape our future agenda – in particular for the next Multiannual Financial Framework and the 9th Framework Programme for research and development.

 Policy Officer, European Commission

 Michał Kubicki – member of the EU civil services since 2005.
-At present works at the European Commission where he is a policy officer responsible for the sustainable industrial policy at the Directorate General for Internal market, Industry, Entrepreneurship and SMEs.
+At present works at the European Commission where he is a policy officer responsible for sustainable industrial policy at the Directorate General for Internal market, Industry, Entrepreneurship and SMEs.
 He coordinated the development of the Circular Economy Action Plan and the contributed to the waste legislative proposal of 2015.
-Earlier he coordinated the review of the chemicals safety legislation REACH of 2012 and was a delegated Commission observer to the Socio-Economic Assessment Committee in the European Chemicals Agency.
+Earlier he coordinated the review of the chemicals safety legislation REACH of 2012 and was delegated a Commission observer to the Socio-Economic Assessment Committee in the European Chemicals Agency.

-Managing Director Stena Technoworld, Head of Business area Technoworld at Stena Metall
+Managing Director Stena Technoworld, Head of Business Area Technoworld at Stena Metall

 Director Sustainability, Philips